Documentation Index

 Privacy

 This request must not include any personally identifiable information.
-The context field may include intent description but must be anonymous (e.g., “mens size 14 near Cincinnati” is OK, but email addresses are not).
+The intent field describes what the user is looking for but must be anonymous (e.g., “mens size 14 near Cincinnati” is OK, but email addresses are not).

 Response